Zaza Tkeshelashvili

-Zaza "Grom" Tkeshelashvili (Georgian: ზაზა ტყეშელაშვილი; born March 19, 1965) is a Georgian retired Freestyle wrestling Olympic competitor (100 kg) for Georgia in 1996 Olympic Games Atlanta and mixed martial artist.
-He formerly competed in the Heavyweight (MMA) division, most of which he fought with Fighting Network RINGS where he was known as Zaza Grom.
-He lost his last fight at Rings Lithuania – Bushido Rings 2 against Volk Han on August 5, 2001.
+Zaza "Grom" Tkeshelashvili (Georgian: ზაზა ტყეშელაშვილი; born March 19, 1965) is a Georgian retired freestyle wrestler and mixed martial artist who competed at the 1996 Summer Olympics.
+As an MMA fighter, he formerly competed in the heavyweight division, most of which he fought with Fighting Network RINGS where he was known as Zaza Grom.
 He holds notable wins over Volk Han and Travis Fulton, and has fought Bobby Hoffman and Renato Sobral.
 His brother Koba Tkeshelashvili is also mixed martial artist and has competed in RINGS.

 Biography

 Zaza has been active in wrestling since 1978 as part of the Trudovije reserve center under coach Vano Nikoladze.
 He was one of eight wrestlers selected for the Georgian Olympic Team in 1996.
 He beat Daniel Sánchez (Cuba), Dolgorsürengiin Sumyaabazar (Mongolia) and was defeated in the semis by Leri Khabelov (Russia).

 He is also mentioned in an interview with Australian fighter Chris Haseman where he comments on Zaza's (referring to him as Zaza Grom) Olympic credentials while telling a story of Rings Teams competitions, which were a 3 on 3 team eliminator event divided up by countries of origin.
 The rules were that the winner of the match stayed and fought the next member of a team.